-- The possession or consumption of illegal drugs will result in fixed-term exclusion as a minimum whilst an investigation takes place.
+- The possession or consumption of illegal drugs will result in suspension as a minimum whilst an investigation takes place.
 The length of exclusion will be dependent on the nature of the incident.
 The police will be informed in all cases where drugs have been found. - Supplying drugs will result in permanent exclusion